-Dance technique is all good and well, but one must have an innate sense of rhythm if there is to be any hope at all of becoming proficient at executing these intricate steps to the music’s fast tempo.
+While knowledge of technique and regular practice is a must, one must also have a sense of rhythm to be able to execute all those intricate steps to the music’s fast tempo.

 Songs for 6-Beat Dancing

-In the Mood: as its name implies, Glen Miller’s famous tune will put you in the proper mood for dancing – its opening bars feel like a call to get on the dance floor.
-Do you dare to keep still while it plays?
+In the Mood: as its name implies, Glenn Miller’s famous tune will put you in the proper mood for dancing.
+The opening bars are a call to get on the dance floor and we dare anyone to try to keep still while it plays.

 Yes, clothing plays a part in your ability to dance and the spectacle you create; we’ll talk about that a bit further on in this article.

-Sing, Sing, Sing by Benny Goodman is of a similar vein; it provides a long intro prior to the whole orchestra joining in.
-Here again, physical restraints may be necessary to keep yourself from moving along, driven by the energy of this ditty.
+Sing, Sing, Sing: by Benny Goodman, this song is of a similar vein to In the Mood with a long intro prior to the whole orchestra joining in.
+Again, we dare you to stop yourself from moving along, driven by the energy of this ditty.

-Moving ahead a few years, to a time when musical influences were melding and dancers were getting more inventive, more energetic and more daring with their moves.
+Over time, musical influences started to meld and dancers became more and more inventive, energetic and daring with their moves.

-- Danny and the Juniors is inviting you to dance At The Hop; their frenzied beat provides an excellent backdrop to showcase dancing talent.
+- Danny and the Juniors inviting you to dance At The Hop

-- The Everly Brothers tried to Wake Up Little Susie
+- The Everly Brothers trying to Wake Up Little Susie

-- Little Richard enticed us with Tutti Fruitti
+- Little Richard enticing us with Tutti Frutti

 As mentioned before, Elvis Presley produced a trove of music to dance to.

-Jailhouse Rock never fails to cause dancing pairs to pogo their way to the dance floor, flared skirts and beribboned hair flying... for a good reason!
+Jailhouse Rock never fails to cause people to pogo their way to the dance floor at any event ... for a good reason!

-It’s not just the visual of The King swinging his pelvis around in time to the beat that spurs dancers on; the whole song is simply irresistible!
+It’s not just the visual of The King swinging his pelvis around in time to the beat that spurs us on; the song itself has proven, over time, to be simply irresistible!

-In fact, this song is unusual in that the lyrics determine the 6/6 beat rather than the drums so, instead of listening for each downbeat, you should focus on Elvis’ rising and falling tones while he sings to get your timing down.
+In fact, the song is unusual in that the lyrics determine the 6/6 beat rather than the drums.
+Instead of listening for each downbeat, it is better to focus on Elvis’ rising and falling tones while he sings to get your timing right.

 Another great Elvis song to dance to is All Shook Up.
-Here again, the lyrics are easier to follow than the beat ... possibly because of the greater emphasis given to them than the backing music.
+Again, the lyrics are easier to follow than the beat ... possibly because of the greater emphasis given to them than the backing music.

 Check for dance classes near me on Superprof.